-As a career coach, my goal is to help you see the opportunities for change that you might not have thought about.
-Or, maybe you did think about it and don’t believe it can make a difference.
-But it can.
-YOU can.
-My goal is to help you learn new methods and new ways of looking at things so you can acquire the awesome power to change your own work life!
+As a career coach, my goal is to help you identify opportunities for change that you otherwise might not think about.
+Or, maybe you do think about them and simply don’t believe anything YOU do can make a difference.
+But you can make a difference.
+With a little patience, these tips can help you learn new methods.
+And new ways of looking at things — so you acquire the awesome power to change your own work life!

 Add to that some basic, practical street smarts, and you have a formula for workplace success.
 Not that it’s all quite that easy.
 But awareness — along with a willingness to try new things — is a great beginning.
 Luckily, new habits (even with occasional misses) can turn into lifelong faithful friends.